-To be honest, I wasn’t really excited for this trip in the beginning having just recovered from an operation.
-But I’ve never been on a company conference, its not everyday we get to travel with colleagues, plus, flight and accommodation were paid for!
+To be honest, I wasn’t really excited for this trip in the beginning having just recovered from surgery but I’ve never been on a company conference, its not everyday we get to travel with colleagues, plus, flight and accommodation were paid for!
 I’ll be nuts not to go!
-Though Taiwan was never on my list of ‘places to visit’, I figured I’d make the best of it.
-Although we only had two full days to spend, it ended up being pretty amazing.
+Though Taiwan was never on my list of places to visit, I figured I’d make the best of it although we only had two full days to spend, it ended up being pretty amazing.

 I was the part of the group that was on board China Airline.

 It was a four hour flight to Taipei and all the while having my Dior shades on while listening to Coldplay, eating and sleeping.
 Blissful PBG moments.

 Amba Boutique Hotel

 Upon reaching Taipei, we were brought to Amba Boutique Hotel in Ximending.